huckgroup/formose-2021/README.md

 ### SCRIPTS

 Python scripts used to analyse and plot the data.
+It is possible to run each script individually, priovided that the correct data files are present in the repository.
+Reading and writing of files is designed to work within the directory structure of this repository.
+The primary source of data with respect to the analysis in this repository are the data files in `DATA/DATA_REPORTS` and the reaction rules outlined in `REACTION_INFO/reaction_smarts_templates.csv`.
+All other data files are derived from these sources using the scripts in `SCRIPTS/DATA_PREP`.
+For more details on the dependencies of the data, please see the `Makefile`.

 ## Installation

-The programs contained in this repository require Python 3.9.2 and the rdkit, numpy, scipy, networkx and pandas matplotlib and sklearn libraries (see `environment.yml`)
+The programs contained in this repository require Python 3.9.2 and the rdkit, numpy, scipy, networkx, pandas matplotlib and sklearn libraries (see `environment.yml`).

 This software should work on all systems capable of installing the dependencies described above.
 It has been run successfully on MacOS (10.15) and Windows (Windows 10) machines.